 Virginia Green

 Virginia left home at age three in search of adventure in suburban Christchurch but was caught and returned within a couple of hours.
 The next time she left home, fifteen years later, was in leathers on a Honda 350, on a solo tour of the North Island.
 Before then her adventures were mostly of the imaginary kind: devouring a treasure chest of books and writing her own stories, plays and poems.
-As a child she also loved to dance and sing and perform funny skits.
-Sadly, she grew a head too tall to be a ballerina, mislaid her singing voice and went off the idea of doing sketch comedy.

 Once her son was at university, Virginia leaped off the corporate hamster wheel and wrote business biographies, framed as Nation Builders.
 She self-published the first one, on the founder of Tait Industries, which was picked up for national distribution.
 The next two were accepted for publication by Random House.
-Allan Hubbard, A Man Out of Time became a NZ best-seller.
+Allan Hubbard, A Man Out of Time became a New Zealand best-seller.

 Genre: